saeedashrafy/learn/UnderTheHood.md

 ## What does @Composable mean?
 #### An important thing to note is that Compose is not an annotation processor.
 Compose works with the aid of a Kotlin compiler plugin in the type checking and code generation phases of Kotlin: there is no annotation processor needed in order to use compose.

+### Each compose function can only be called from within another composable.
+This is because there’s a calling context object that we need to thread through all of the invocations.

 ```
 fun Example(a: () -> Unit, b: @Composable () -> Unit) {
    a() // allowed